-- 1. Minutes shall be taken at each hearing and shall contain the following: - a. the names of the judges present; - b. the names of those persons referred to in Articles 21, 22 and 23 of these Rules, who are present at the hearing; - c. the names and personal information of the witnesses, expert witnesses and other persons appearing at the hearing; - d. statements made expressly for the record by the States Parties, by the Commission, by the victims or alleged victims, by their next of kin or their duly accredited representatives; - e. the statements of the witnesses, expert witnesses and other persons appearing at the hearing, as well as the questions posed to them and the replies thereto; - f. the text of the questions posed by the judges and the replies thereto; - g. the text of any decisions rendered by the Court during the hearing. - 2.
-The Agents, Delegates, victims or alleged victims, their next of kin or their duly accredited representatives, and also the witnesses, expert witnesses and other persons appearing at the hearing, shall receive a copy of the relevant parts of the transcript of the hearing to enable them, subject to the control of the Secretary, to correct any errors in transcription.
-The Secretary shall set the time limits for this purpose, in accordance with the instructions of the President. - 3.
-The minutes shall be signed by the President and the Secretary, and the latter shall attest to their accuracy. - 4.
-Copies of the minutes shall be transmitted to the Agents, the Delegates, the victims and the alleged victims, their next of kin or their duly accredited representatives.
+- a. the names of the judges present; - b. the names of those persons referred to in Articles 21, 22 and 23 of these Rules, who are present at the hearing; - c. the names and personal information of the witnesses, expert witnesses and other persons appearing at the hearing; - d. statements made expressly for the record by the States Parties, by the Commission, by the victims or alleged victims, by their next of kin or their duly accredited representatives; - e. the text of any decisions rendered by the Court during the hearing. - 2.
+The Secretariat shall record the hearings and attach a copy of the recording to the case file. - 3.
+The Agents, Delegates, victims or alleged victims, their next of kin or their duly accredited representatives shall receive a copy of the recording of the public hearing at its conclusion, or within a period of 15 days.